josephg/egwalker-paper/reg-text.typ

 == Replaying editing history

 Collaborative editing algorithms are usually defined in terms of sending and receiving messages over a network.
-The abstraction of an event graph allows us to reframe these algorithms in a simpler way: a collaborative text editing algorithm is a pure function $italic("replay")(G)$ of an event graph $G$.
+The abstraction of an event graph allows us to reframe these algorithms in a simpler way: a collaborative text editing algorithm is a pure function $sans("replay")(G)$ of an event graph $G$.
-This function can use the parent-child relationships between events, but concurrent events could be processed in any order.
+This function can use the parent-child relationships to partially order events, but concurrent events could be processed in any order.
 This allows us to separate the process of replicating the event graph from the algorithm that ensures convergence.
 In fact, this is how _pure operation-based CRDTs_ @polog are formulated, as discussed in @related-work.

 In addition to determining the document state from an entire event graph, we need an _incremental update_ function.
-Say we have an existing event graph $G$ and document state $italic("doc") = italic("replay")(G)$, and an event $e$ from a remote replica is added to the graph.
+Say we have an existing event graph $G$ and document state $italic("doc") = sans("replay")(G)$, and an event $e$ from a remote replica is added to the graph.
-We could rerun the function to obtain $italic("doc")' = italic("replay")(G union {e})$, but it would be inefficient to re-process the entire graph.
+We could rerun the function to obtain $italic("doc")' = sans("replay")(G union {e})$, but it would be inefficient to process the entire graph again.
-Instead, we need to efficiently compute the operation that we need to apply to $italic("doc")$ in order to obtain $italic("doc")'$.
+Instead, we need to efficiently compute the operation to apply to $italic("doc")$ in order to obtain $italic("doc")'$.
 For text documents, this incremental update is also described as an insertion or deletion at a particular index; however, the index may differ from that in the original event due to the effects of concurrent operations, and a deletion may turn into a no-op if the same character has also been deleted by a concurrent operation.

 Both OT and CRDT algorithms focus on this incremental update.
-If there are no concurrent events, OT is straightforward: the incremental update is identical to the operation in the original event, as no transformation takes place.
+If none of the events in $G$ are concurrent with $e$, OT is straightforward: the incremental update is identical to the operation in $e$, as no transformation takes place.
 If there is concurrency, OT must transform each new event with regard to each existing event that is concurrent to it.

 In CRDTs, each event is first translated into operations that use unique IDs instead of indexes, and then these operations are applied to a data structure that reflects all of the operations seen so far (both concurrent operations and those that happened before).